Kenechi Udeze

-Early years
+Early life

 Udeze was born in Los Angeles.
 He attended Verbum Dei High School, a Jesuit-affiliated Roman Catholic school in Los Angeles, where he played high school football for the Verbum Dei Eagles and competed in track as a shot putter (top-throw of 56-7 or 17.34m).

 Playing career

 College

 While attending the University of Southern California, Udeze played for coach Pete Carroll's USC Trojans football team from 2001 to 2003.
 He was a three-year starter and helped his team to a 2004 Rose Bowl victory and AP national title as a junior.
 He finished his college career with 135 tackles (51 of them for a loss), 28 sacks (a school record), 14 forced fumbles, three fumble recoveries, one interception, five pass deflections, and two blocked kicks.
 As a junior in 2003, he was a first-team All-Pac-10 selection, and was recognized as a consensus first-team All-American.